Skip to content

 Detection Results:

-3. Evaluating a Prediction
+3. Evaluating a Prediction with Ground Truth

-print("--- Evaluating with a pre-computed prediction ---")
+print("--- Evaluating with dataset ground truth ---")

-evaluation = detector.evaluate(ground_truth=test_ground_truth, prediction=detections)
+evaluation = detector.evaluate(ground_truth=ground_truth_boxes, prediction=result)

 print(evaluation)

-# Or you can let the method run prediction internally by passing the raw image
+You can let the method run prediction internally by passing the raw image

 print("\n--- Evaluating directly from an image ---")

-evaluation_from_raw = detector.evaluate(ground_truth=test_ground_truth, input_data=image_rgb)
+evaluation_from_raw = detector.evaluate(ground_truth=ground_truth_boxes, input_data=detect_image)

 print(evaluation_from_raw)